• Home

 • Tweet

-A favorite classic becomes a holiday hit when you make this Christmas Tree Rice Krispie Treat Recipe for the holidays!
+A favorite classic becomes a holiday hit when you make this Christmas Tree Rice Krispie Treats Recipe for the holiday parties and cookie exchanges.

-christmas tree rice krispie treats holiday cookie platter
+Christmas tree rice krispie treats on a white platter

-With some food coloring, pretzels, sprinkles, and a special cookie cutter you can turn a classic family favorite into a special Christmas treat.
-Christmas Tree Rice Krispie Treats taste yummy but are also a fun activity to enjoy with the kids during the hustle and bustle of the season and will add color and variety to your Christmas cookie plate.
+With some food coloring, pretzels, sprinkles, and a special cookie cutter you can turn a classic rice krispies treats into a special Christmas dessert.
+Christmas Tree Rice Krispie Treats taste yummy, but are also a fun activity to enjoy with the kids during the hustle and bustle of the season, and will add color and variety to your Christmas cookie plate.

 Ingredients: